Telecommunications in Cyprus: Internet censorship and surveillance

 There are no government restrictions on access to the Internet, with the exception that gambling sites not licensed by the Republic of Cyprus are blocked, or reports that the government monitored email or Internet chat rooms without appropriate legal authority.
 Individuals and groups engage in the peaceful expression of views via the Internet, including e‑mail.
 The law provides for freedom of speech and press and the government generally respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and press.
 The law prohibits arbitrary interference with privacy, family, home, or correspondence, and the government generally respects these prohibitions in practice.

 Northern Cyprus

 The northern part of the island is controlled by the de facto Turkish Republic of Northern Cyprus.
 The status of Northern Cyprus as a separate entity is recognised only by Turkey, which keeps around 30,000 troops in the north of the island.

-International telephone calls to northern Cyprus are routed via a Turkish dialing code (+90 392) as northern Cyprus has neither its own country code nor official ITU prefix.
-Similarly, there is no Internet top-level domain for northern Cyprus, which is instead under the Turkish second-level domain .nc.tr.
+International telephone calls to Northern Cyprus are routed via a Turkish dialing code (+90 392) as Northern Cyprus has neither its own country code nor official ITU prefix.
+Similarly, there is no Internet top-level domain for Northern Cyprus, which is instead under the Turkish second-level domain .ct.tr and .nc.tr.
 Amateur radio operators sometimes use call signs beginning with "1B", but these have no standing for awards or other operating credit.